BobBuildTool/bob/doc/manual/configuration.rst

 All metaEnvironment variables are subject to :ref:`string substitution
 <configuration-principle-subst>`, unless the :ref:`policies-substituteMetaEnv`
 policy is configured for the old behaviour.

+The definition of a metaEnvironment variable can optionally be guarded by an ``if`` condition.
+Only if the ``if`` property evaluates to true, the variable is actually defined.
+Might be a string or an IfExpression.
+See :ref:`configuration-principle-booleans` for details about the evaluation.

 .. _configuration-recipes-multipackage: